-Continuing the ‘Inspirational women in music’ series, I met my next interviewee last year through social media and a shared love of music.
+Continuing the ‘Inspirational women in music’ series, I met my next interviewee a few years ago through social media and a shared love of music.
 Marion was promoting March into Pitlochry festival, she is one of the founders, and we got chatting about music and the bands she had on the line up.
 We finally met in person at the festival in Pitlochry, which has got to be one of the prettiest towns I’ve been to.
 The line up both days for this year is outstanding, see the link below, I highly recommend you check it out….some of my favourite bands today I first saw there last year!

 Can you introduce yourself and briefly tell us a bit about you?